 Michigan State University, East Lansing (MI), USA

-The Local Organizing Committee is thrilled to announce the dates for the 8th Biennial Conference of the Society for Philosophy of Science in Practice (SPSP) which will be hosted at Michigan State University (MSU), East Lansing, Michigan.
+The Local Organizing Committee is thrilled to announce the dates for the 8th Biennial Conference of the Society for Philosophy of Science in Practice (SPSP) which will be hosted at Michigan State University (MSU), East Lansing, Michigan, and held in collaboration with the Consortium for Socially Relevant Philosophy of/in Science and Engineering (SRPoiSE).
+There will be a joint plenary for the two conferences, and both societies encourage members to engage with both conferences.

 - Kevin Elliott (co-chair)